fluke777/set_cards/README.md

 		["20180508-051345-7660", "count"]
 	]

-So in set_1 are images like this.
+So in set_1 are images like this (these are turned to BW and are cropped a bit.
+See the dropbox download for the raw images).

 ![Alt text](images/IMG_0864.png?raw=true "image_1")
 ![Alt text](images/IMG_0872.png?raw=true "image_2")